shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_CredentialService.md

 ###Entry Points

 ####Public Port
-SSL protected port, used to access the keystone server.
-External requests come and return through this port.
-Default 5000.
-If you plan to use SSL proxy, it could be different.
+SSL protected port, used to send request and receive response from  the Keystone server.
+Default port is 5000.

 ####Persistence layer (DB):
 Token creation phase data is stored in DB, validation phase data is retrieved from DB.